-Leveraging insight and understanding from data is key to making effective decisions.
-This module will provide students with an understanding of the techniques that will enable them to gain actionable insight from their data.
+Leveraging insight and understanding from data is key to making effective decisions, Data Led Decision Support will provide students with an understanding of the techniques that will enable them to gain actionable insight from their data.

 For more information please go to the 'Upgrade to a professional qualification' section.